kuyen-labs/code-challenges/Frontend.md

 * The SDK should be as easy to setup on the client app as possible

 The modal should include:
 * A tracking link identifying the user.
-Something like `https://app.fuul.xyz/?referrer={connectedAddress}` (using the address that is connected to the site)
+Something like `{hostedURL}/?referrer={connectedAddress}` (using the hosted URL from your site and the address that is connected)
 * The project information obtained from the mocked API call
 * If possible, try to use standard html and/or plain javascript for the modal component